ballinarslsubbranch/sub-branch/procedures/Policy-11-Reconciliation-Charitable-Fundraising.md

     to take into consideration the ‘saleability’ of items to ensure that the cost of returns of unsold good is kept to a minimum.

-3. On receipt of all goods, a Ballina RSL Sub-Branch Co-Ordinator/Committee Member will validate the numbers supplied to ensure that the orders are as per request.
-Any shortfall is to be reported to the Sub-Branch Secretary who will immediately phone to notify URSF of the discrepancy and follow this phone call up with an e-mail, to record a paper trail.
+3. On receipt of all goods, a Ballina RSL sub-Branch Co-Ordinator/Committee Member will validate the numbers supplied to ensure that the orders are as per request.
+Any shortfall is to be reported to the sub-Branch Secretary who will immediately phone to notify URSF of the discrepancy and follow this phone call up with an e-mail, to record a paper trail.